TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

 .. rst-class:: bignums

 #.
-Clone your repository (in this case the one for typo3.org -
+Clone your repository (in case for typo3.org -
    `find it here <https://git-t3o.typo3.org/t3o/typo3.org>`_)

 #.
 Create a new host and point your Document Root to the subdirectory